 Now, let’s delve into the factors that influence the selection of essential features for your online marketplace MVP.

-1. The Marketplace Type:
+1. The marketplace type

 For product marketplaces like Amazon or Etsy, features like product listings with clear descriptions, high-quality images, secure payment gateways with options for refunds and returns, and robust search and filtering functions are crucial.

-2. The Market Landscape:
+2. The market landscape

-High-Demand, Limited Selection: Marketplaces like FanPass, which capitalise on high-volume events like sporting matches, might not require a sophisticated search engine.
+Marketplaces like FanPass, which capitalise on high-volume events like sporting matches, might not require a sophisticated search engine.
 Their initial approach, simply showcasing a limited number of high-demand events and offering a seamless purchase experience, resulted in very rapid growth and made it much easier to prove product-market fit.

 Fanpass did not use a search feature in its early stage.
 Instead the events platform simply showcased popular high-volume events.

-Low-Demand, Diverse Selection: For marketplaces with a wider variety of products or services, especially those with a lower initial demand, a strong search and filtering system becomes essential to help users discover what they’re looking for.
+For marketplaces with a wider variety of products or services, especially those with a lower initial demand, a strong search and filtering system becomes essential to help users discover what they’re looking for.
 Healthcare startup, IHSS Connect implemented a highly granular navigation structure based on various category filters, so that care recipients could find suitable caregivers in a highly regulated and fragmented Californian market.

 IHSS Connect dropdown filter navigation structure

-3. Supply and Demand Constraints:
+3. Supply and demand constraints

-Open Marketplace: For marketplaces with a large pool of sellers, integrating shipping functionalities directly into the platform can streamline the buying process.
+For marketplaces with a large pool of sellers, integrating shipping functionalities directly into the platform can streamline the buying process.
 It also allows for more competitive shipping options for buyers.
 Art marketplace, Affordable Art Fair did this by allowing sellers to combine local last-mile delivery services with an international shipping provider, UPS.

-4. Prioritise for Impact:
+4. Prioritise for impact

 The key is to identify features that will have the highest impact on user experience and business goals.
 For example, features like social proof through reviews and ratings can significantly increase buyer confidence and conversion rates.
 Similarly, integrating a mobile-friendly interface is crucial in today’s mobile-first world.

 Unsure about the exact number of features you should prioritise?
-Apply the Pareto Principle, the universal observation that twenty percent of sources drive eighty percent of outcomes.
+Apply the Pareto Principle – the universal observation that twenty percent of sources drive eighty percent of outcomes.
 Amazon famously expanded on this 80/20 rule by decreeing that product decisions should be 80% based on data and only 20% on experience or gut instinct.

 Use the Pareto principle (80/20 rule) to prioritise features for your marketplace startup.